ositaka/soul-healing-decapcms/data/page/home.md

           himself as a vessel, he was able to bring me to my essence.
 It is subtle, but powerful.
 And Tiago is a wonderful facilitator!
         author: Karen Maessen, the Netherlands
-  - type: text_image
-    section_type: text_image
-    main_menu:
-      show: true
-      name: Who
-    title: About
-    text: >-
-      **Tiago** is an intuitive facilitator of healing whose synergy comes from various modalities of energy healing.
-He is a channel for Divine connection from the center of the heart, the place of unconditional love and Divine light.

-      At The Golden Healing is that true healing comes from within and his works with individuals to help them unlock their inner wisdom, connect with their soul, and cultivate a deep sense of inner peace and joy.

-      His approach is rooted in love, compassion, and acceptance.
-He believe that everyone has the power to heal themselves and that he is simply here to facilitate and support you on your journey.
-    image: /images/roos_no_prompt_6b9fa1d5-21f7-4f2e-9079-6243795f68bf.png
   - type: text_only
     section_type: text_only
     main_menu: